rfi-irfos/foodchain-analysis/README.md

 This work is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You are free to share, adapt, and build on it with attribution.

-If you use this work in academic or policy contexts, please cite:

-> Diez, A. (2026). *Neurobiological-Fitness Consequence Separation: An Agent-Based Analysis of Structural Food Scarcity*.
-RFI-IRFOS. https://github.com/rfi-irfos/foodchain-analysis

 ---

 *Published by RFI-IRFOS — ternlang.com*